 6. What about shipping costs and options?

-We do all our shipping by USPS, which allows us to ship anywhere in the world, including PO Boxes, APO addresses, and internationally.
-Even though this is an overall lightweight system, shipping weight is 6.5 pounds, and therefore must ship by USPS Priority Mail.
-Shipping costs within the US are around $ 9 to $ 30, depending how far it has to travel from North Carolina.
-Those orders traveling west of the Rockies, especially to the Pacific states will be paying the highest shipping rates.
+We do most all our shipping by USPS, which allows us to mail anywhere in the world, including PO Boxes, APO addresses, and internationally.
+Even though this is an overall lightweight system, shipping weight is 6.5 pounds, and therefore must ship by Priority Mail.
+Shipping costs within the US are about $ 10 to $ 32, depending how far it has to travel from North Carolina.
+Those orders traveling west of the Rockies, especially to the Pacific states, will be paying the highest shipping rates.
 We can also ship using UPS, and always check if they are a less expensive option.
 For reasons unclear to us, we cannot show UPS rates on our website.
 If UPS rates are less for your order, we can either contact you to see if you would prefer that, or in the NOTES section of the order, you can indicate you would prefer UPS.
 UPS Ground is the slowest (typically a week to western states), and least expensive option, and can save up to $ 12 over USPS for west coast customers.
 UPS Select 3 day service is usually about the same price as USPS Priority.
 Those who live east of the Rockies will not likely see much savings with UPS.
 We will then credit you with any savings in postage cost you were charged.

-If you would like to know the exact shipping cost to your address, click on the green button "Add to Cart" above, and then click on "Proceed to Checkout".
+If you would like to know the shipping cost to your address, click on the green button "Add to Cart" above, and then click on "Proceed to Checkout".
 There you will be asked for your State (or country, if outside the US), and your zip or postal code.
 It will then show you the shipping charge.
 Remember this may not be totally accurate, and the exact amount won't be known until we go to post it.
 If if is much more expensive than you were charged, we will send an invoice you can pay online, and if cheaper, we will issue a refund.

 The system can quickly and easily be set up or dismantled allowing you to move it to another machine you have set up to FMQ, or take it to a class, or to a quilting retreat, or if you move.
 Many other systems are semi-permanently installed or too wieldy to easily move.

-We are less expensive than most of the alternatives available.
+We are less expensive than the alternatives available.

-Our system does not require drilling holes into ceilings for mounting, or for assembling large frameworks that tower over your sewing table.
+Our system does not require drilling holes into ceilings for mounting, or for assembling large frameworks that loom over your sewing table.

 Patsy has a 28 inch front to back table with the machine's back edge 20 inches from the table's back edge, and either system would work for her.
 She prefers system 2 as it is more versatile for positioning the 2 clamp-arm assemblies anywhere around the table's edge.
 She spreads the quilt out on her machine bed and pierces the needle exactly where she will begin quilting.
 Then she adjusts the positions of the clamp-arms on the table so she can attach the spring clamps to the quilt to create enough slack in her system that she'll be able to quilt for a while before needing to alter the clamp positions again.